ltonetwork/documentation/02-scenario/specification.md

 You may use this specification under the [Creative Commons Attribution 4.0 International Public License](https://raw.githubusercontent.com/legalthings/livecontracts-specifications/master/LICENSE).

+## Workflow

+A workflow consists of an orchestrated and repeatable pattern of business activity.

+A scenario is composed of a set of states and actions.
+An action can be executed by an actors which may trigger a state change.

+The scenario can be instantiated to create a process.
+A scenario is stateless whereas a process is stateful.
+Stateful means that the computer or program keeps track of the state of interaction.
+Stateless means that there is no record of previous interactions.

+### Golden flow

+Each state defines a default action and each action a default response.
+Following these defaults results in the golden flow.

-## Schema definition
+## Scenario schema

 ### $schema

-The Live Contract Scenario [JSON schema](http://json-schema.org) that describes the JSON structure of the scenario.
+The Live Contract Scenario [JSON schema](http://json-schema.org) URI that describes the JSON structure of the scenario.
 To point to this version of the specification use `"$schema": "https://livecontracts.io/draft-01/02-scenario/schema#"`.

+_This property is required._

 ### id

 A URI as a unique identifier for the scenario.

+_This property is required._

 ### title